The Whole Thing Started with Rock & Roll Now It's Out of Control

 The Whole Thing Started with Rock and Roll Now It's Out of Control is the second studio album by American singer and keyboardist Ray Manzarek.
-Released on the Mercury label in 1974 the album did not succeed and failed in sales, it was also Ray's last album before forming the now defunct rock band Nite City in 1977.
+Released on the Mercury label in 1974, the album did not succeed and failed in sales.
+It was also Manzarek's last album before forming the now defunct rock band Nite City in 1977.

 Track listing

 All tracks composed by Ray Manzarek unless noted otherwise.